-Phase I reported that Recommendation 19 had been met by the passing of the CRPA; however, after further discussions with the project team it became clear that there is currently a lack of ratified Congressional support to allow for collection of damages greater than the value of the vessel and cargo, which forms the basis of recommendation 19.
-The House and Senate bills (HR:738 and S.46 respectively, described in section 4.8) submitted early in 2011, in an effort to reauthorize the CRCA, would provide this support.
-HR:738, in a similar manner to HR:860 submitted in 2009 and HR:1205 submitted in 2007, contains no applicable language on the removal of limitations of liability.
-S.46, in the same manner as S.2859 (which never reached a House vote) contains supporting language as follows:
+Phase I reported that Recommendation 19 had been met by the passing of the CRPA; however, after further discussions with the project team it became clear that there is currently a lack of ratified US Congressional support to allow for collection of damages greater than the value of the vessel and cargo, which forms the basis of recommendation 19.
+The House bill (HR:71 described in section 4.8) submitted early in 2013, in an effort to reauthorize the CRCA, would provide this support.
+HR:71, in a similar manner to HR:738 submitted in 2011, HR:860 submitted in 2009 and HR:1205 submitted in 2007, contains no applicable language on the removal of limitations of liability.
+Senate bill S.46 and S.2859 submitted in 2011, which never reached a House vote, contained supporting language as follows: